aelvyr/ORPose/README.md

 #### Open an existing project.
 If you already have a dataset you are working on, you can select it in the dropdown in the bottom left corner and then click on the "Open..." button.

+You can also opt to open an existing project from the command line by specifying its name as the first argument on startup.

 ### Selecting a person

 Skip this step if there is only one person in the dataset, since the buttons regarding this will be hidden.